International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 Where a personal interview would be disproportionate, it may take the form of videoconferencing.
 4. The on-premise evaluation shall include at least an evaluation of the procedures on the premises of the Applicant or its subcontractors.
 5. In the case of Component Certification, appropriate functional and security tests are conducted.
-6. The evaluation covers all requirements of the IDS for the selected Trust Level.
+6. The evaluation covers all requirements of the IDS for the selected Trust and Assurance Level.
 7. The evaluation should be carried out on a sample basis.
 In relation to a request (e.g. secure passwords), a sample of activities is to be evaluated in order to fulfill a requirement (e.g. password length).
 With regard to the implementation of individual activities, a sample of elements (e.g. individual passwords) shall be evaluated.
 8. The sample shall be selected in such a way that the evaluation of the selected activities or elements provides an indication of the compliance with the requirement.